Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can I get a car warranty if my car has a lot of miles?

-It really depends on the warranty provider, but yes, you can get a car warranty if your car has a lot of miles.
-Some providers offer coverage for cars that have up to 150,000 miles.
+It really depends on the warranty provider, but yes, you can get a car warranty if your car has a lot of mileage.
+Some providers offer coverage for cars that have up to 150,000 km.
 Generally, you can get a warranty for a car that is 20 years old or newer.

 Are there used car warranties that cover wear and tear?

-No. General wear and tear is never covered by a used car warranty.
+No, general wear and tear is not covered by a used car warranty.

 Can a car warranty be transferred from one owner to another?